intro-graphics/team-project-recreationists/README.md

 Group Members: Bella Calvet, John Houser, Yuhan Liu, Jorge Contreras

 Our goal with this project was to recreate the area of campus between Royce Hall and Powell Library.
-We know that many of us aren't on campus, so we thought it would be cool if we create a virtual version that would allow users to see each other on this virtual campus.
+We know that many of us aren't on campus, so we thought it would be cool if we created a virtual version that would allow users to see each other on this virtual campus.
 In order to accomplish this, we implemented a node.js express server and created a website that would allow visitors to see eachother move in the world.
 This feature is not graphics related, so we also pursued five advanced features...
 ![Advanced features and responsbilities](assets/3slide.png) Here is a breakdown of each of our features:
 ![The Objects/Buildings](assets/15slide.png)